Portrait of the Rev William Hill. Photograph by Charles Wherret Source: National Portrait Gallery |

-Sutcliffe published this work as a stand alone poem, a copy of which is pasted into a scrapbook in the State of Library Of Victoria’s (SLV) Sutcliffe Archive, along with the following newspaper clipping (I feel I once determined its source but for the time being it is unknown).
+Sutcliffe published this work as a stand alone poem, a copy of which is pasted into a scrapbook in the State of Library of Victoria’s (SLV) Sutcliffe Archive, along with the following newspaper clipping which appears to be from the Mount Alexander Mail of 31 July, 1871.

 Mr Z. Sutcliffe has left with us a copy of his new book of poetic effusions.
 Some of the pieces are very creditably written, more particularly one on the death of the Rev. Wm.
 Hill.